New technologies can extend our scientific understanding. They can also mean we have to throw out earlier ideas.

 Prof. Tom Higham

-The early part of the period, the Lower Palaeolithic, had hominins using basic stone tools.
+The early part of the period, the Lower Palaeolithic, had hominins7 using basic stone tools.
 In the Middle Palaeolithic, fire was in use, and there is evidence of the cooking of food.
 Towards the end of this period, the Upper Palaeolithic, humans began to produce art such as cave paintings, rock art and jewellery and began to engage in ritual behaviour such as burial of the dead.

 Dating Palaeolithic artefacts is important in order to piece together this part of the story of human evolution and migration.
 Radiocarbon dating can only date as far back as the Upper Palaeolithic – 50,000 years ago.
-However, dating Upper Palaeolithic artefacts is challenging because radiocarbon techniques depend on the presence of C-14, and when you get down to 50,000 years ago, you’ve got 0.1%, meaning the tiniest amounts of contamination can significantly impact calculations.
+However, dating Upper Palaeolithic artefacts is challenging because radiocarbon techniques depend on the presence of C-14, and when you get down to 50,000 years ago, you’ve got 0.1%, meaning the tiniest amounts of contamination10 can significantly impact calculations.

 The problem of contamination

-Archaeological artefacts like bone fossils are usually found embedded in or buried with other materials that may have affected their radiocarbon content.
+Archaeological artefacts like bone13 fossils are usually found embedded in or buried with other materials that may have affected their radiocarbon content.
 For example, the roots of plants can penetrate bones, introducing a new carbon source.
 This ‘natural’ contamination can make the samples seem younger than their true age.
-Alternatively, contamination from limestone (which is made from organic materials) can make a sample appear much older than it is.
+Alternatively, contamination from limestone (which is made from organic14 materials) can make a sample appear much older than it is.

 Artificial contaminants are introduced by people, for example, during excavation or field conservation or when packaging the samples.
 Labelling bone samples with animal glue is an example of artificial contamination.